 What can nature and its smallest life-forms teach us?
 These small life-forms are the starting point of Lilian van Daal’s research.

-These kind of questions will be part of the research and light will be explored in it's broadest sense.
-The project will be a symbioses of design, physics, biology and technology.
-By collaborating with Luximprint, a company who developed the technology Additive Optics Fabrication we are able to convert these principles to functional light objects.
+These kind of questions are part of the research and explored in it's broadest sense.
+The project is a symbioses of design, physics, biology and technology.

-"If nothing on earth absorbed light, the planed would be lifeless and cold."
+"If nothing on earth absorbed light, the planet would be lifeless and cold."

 By combining these new technologies, we are able to direct incoming light to a point in an extremely controlled and efficient manner, allowing a controlled image to be projected and optically increasing the output.
 This results in an extremely efficient light object.

 Polarization microscopy was studied here.
 This is a method that is used to observe nanostructures in nature.
 With this principle, the light beam is interrupted or manipulated by an intervening object.
 This principle makes a whole new spectrum of light visible that is normally only visible with a polarising microscope.
 I find the beauty generated by this method fascinating.
 I want to share with the general public what is normally reserved for researchers.
 The challenge was to create a 3D reality from a 2D observation.